 Barnes’ film and television work includes appearances in national commercial spots for AT&T, Nabisco and McDonalds, and in such films as The Gates of Silence and Point of No Return.

-Tags: African and Caribbean music, Bruce "Sunpie" Barnes, music culture, New Orleans music culture, zydeco.
+Tags: Africa African American Studies African and Caribbean music Bruce "Sunpie" Barnes music culture New Orleans music culture zydeco